2NE1’s Minzy Shares Disappointment For Being Unaware Of ‘Goodbye’, Reunion Still Possible Despite Controversies

 A photo posted by MINZY (@_minzy_mz) on

-It can be recalled that Minzy left 2NE1 in April last year and joined Music Works to pursue a solo career.
-After her departure, the remaining trio – CL, Dara, and Park Bom – originally planned to continue as a group and was even rumored to release a new album.
+It can be recalled that Minzy left 2NE1 April last year and joined Music Works to pursue a solo career.
+After her departure, the remaining trio – CL, Dara, and Park Bom – originally planned to continue as a group and were even rumored to release a new album.
 However, things took a different turn as YG Entertainment suddenly announced 2NE1’s disbandment in November.
-The agency also revealed some of the reasons why 2NE1 had to break up including Minzy’s exit from the group and Park Bom’s unrenewed contract after her drug-related scandal.
+The agency also revealed some of the reasons why 2NE1 had to break up, including Minzy’s exit from the group and Park Bom’s unrenewed contract after her drug-related scandal.

 “When Minzy left to transfer to another company, I wanted to protect 2NE1.
 The decision to disband 2NE1 was because I felt that Park Bom’s mental health was not good,” Yang Hyun Suk pointed out.